fzakaria/fzakaria.com/_posts/2026-07-27-the-mean-means-nothing.md

 ![Heatmap of latency density by rollout day; a dark main band descends while a second band appears higher up as the rollout progresses](/assets/images/latency-5b-heatmap.svg)

+You can sort-of make out a new population emerging faintly.

-Whichever you prefer, the point is the same: any aggregate computed over the whole week would have blended these seven very different days into one muddy number and hidden the trend completely.
+Any aggregate computed over the whole week would have blended these seven very different days into one muddy number and hidden the trend completely.

 ### The bimodality had a cause